pytest-dev/pytest/doc/en/existingtestsuite.rst

 Using pytest with an existing test suite
 ===========================================

-Pytest can be used with most existing test suites, but it's behavior differs from other test runners such as :ref:`nose` or Python's default unittest framework.
+Pytest can be used with most existing test suites, but its behavior differs from other test runners such as :ref:`nose` or Python's default unittest framework.